THE BIRDS

 13 May - 11 June 2022

-To coincide with the second edition of London Gallery Weekend, Trafalgar Avenue presents THE BIRDS a solo exhibition by Garrett Pruter
+For the second edition of London Gallery Weekend, Trafalgar Avenue presents THE BIRDS a solo exhibition by Garrett Pruter

 The exhibition centres around an ongoing work in which Pruter removes all the birds from Alfred Hitchcock’s The Birds.
 In the classic 1962 film (based on the short story by Daphne du Maurier), a small seaside community is terrorised by a series of unexplained bird attacks.
 Through a process of frame-by-frame digital painting, rotoscoping, and sound editing, Pruter recontextualises the film, distorting its narrative by erasing the perceived threat.